Tarrafal concentration camp

 Its first phase, from 1936 to 1954, was aimed at Portuguese opponents.
 On 29 October 1936, the first 157 detainees arrived from Lisbon, some of them participants in the Sailors' Revolt of 1936.
 In the first two years, when the prisoners' only housing was canvas tents, they were forced to work for 45 days in extremely high temperatures to build the camp wall and other infrastructure.
 When the first illnesses began to appear, the only doctor present had no medicine to treat the patients, so he limited himself to issuing death certificates.
 Of the 340 Portuguese who passed through the camp, 34 died.
 Notable victims include Bento Gonçalves, then leader of the Portuguese Communist Party, and Mário Castelhano, then leader of the General Confederation of Labor.
 The "Frigideira" (English: "frying pan"), also called "elimination chamber" or "torture chamber" by the prisoners, was a place of punishment where prisoners were tortured, deprived of food, and light, and forced to suffer temperatures between 50 and 60 degrees Celsius (120-140 degrees Fahrenheit).
 The "Frigideira" was responsible for the death of 30 prisoners, and the sickness of dozens of others.
-The current museum states prisoners accumulatively spent 2824 days in the "Frigideira".
+The current museum states prisoners cumulatively spent 2824 days in the "Frigideira".

 In the second phase, which reopened the camp on 14 April 1961, it began to hold militants from the national liberation struggles of the Portuguese Colonial War in Angola, Guinea-Bissau, and Cape Verde.
 106 Angolans, 100 Guineans, and 20 Cape Verdeans went through Tarrafal.
 Replacing the "Frigideira", the "Holandinha" was opened, with almost the same objective, being "a little taller than a man standing, a little longer than a man lying down, a little wider than a man sitting down, with a small barred window" and "a real oven".
 One Angolan and two Guinean political prisoners died in this camp.